 A Quick Look at the District

 Established in 1884, Spartanburg School District 7 has a rich tradition of excellence in education.
 Today, our mission to "inspire and equip our students for meaningful lives of leadership and service as world citizens," is emphasized in all that we do.
-Thanks to a long legacy of tremendous leadership in the District, our facilties are some of the finest in the Southeast.
+Thanks to a long legacy of tremendous leadership in the District, our facilities are some of the finest in the Southeast.
 Our student outcomes speak to strong academics and innovative teaching and learning - both in and out of the classroom.
-We hope you'll "surf" around our website to get a closer look at who we are and what we're doing to advance 21st century learning.

 The District’s flagship Spartanburg High School, enjoys the following distinctions:

-- More than 85% of graduates in the Class of 2017 enrolled in a 2 or 4-year college
+- More than 80% of graduates enroll in a 2 or 4-year college within two years of graduation

 - Since the establishment of Advanced Placement Courses in SC’s public high schools, Spartanburg High School has offered more Advanced Placement courses than any other school (public or private) in South Carolina and its record of AP scores is among the best in the state.